Freight Shipping from Allentown to Detroit

 How much does it cost to ship freight from Allentown to Detroit?

-Full truckload (FTL) rates from Allentown, PA to Detroit, MI currently range from $1,142-$1,407 for a standard dry van load over the 531-mile route.
+Full truckload (FTL) rates from Allentown, PA to Detroit, MI currently range $1,142-$1,407 (roughly $2.15-$2.65 per mile over 531 miles).
 LTL shipments typically cost $492-$851 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Allentown to Detroit?

-Standard FTL transit from Allentown to Detroit is approximately 10 hrs by truck over 531 miles.
+Standard FTL transit from Allentown to Detroit is approximately 10 hrs by truck over 531 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Bethlehem Intermodal to Norfolk Southern Detroit Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Allentown to Detroit freight?